Asclepias curassavica: Distribution

 Asclepias curassavica is described by NatureServe as a "widespread species, ranging from southern North America through Central America and into South America."

 It is an introduced species in the US states of California, Florida, Hawaii, Louisiana, Tennessee, and Texas, as well as the US unincorporated territories of Puerto Rico and the United States Virgin Islands.

 It has been introduced and naturalized in the Chinese provinces of Anhui, Fujian, Guangdong, Guangxi, Guizhou, Hainan, Hubei, Hunan, Jiangsu, Jiangxi, Qinghai, Sichuan, Xizang, Yunnan, and Zhejiang, as well as in Taiwan.

 Asclepias curassavica was introduced to Australia prior to 1869 and is widespread in parts of Queensland.
 It is considered an exotic plant, and a weed, at the Meteor Downs South Project near Rolleston, Queensland, Australia.

 Chemistry

 Asclepias curassavica contains several cardiac glycosides, including asclepin, calotropin, uzarin and their free genins, calactin, coroglucigenin and uzarigenin.
 It also contains oleanolic acid, β-sitosterol, and glycosides of asclepin.
 The most abundant cardiac glycoside present in Asclepias curassavica leaves is voruscharin, which comprises around 40% of the total cardiac glycoside content in leaves.
+The sequenced genome of Asclepias curassavica provides insight into the biosynthesis of cardiac glycosides.